spacebun/scrnaseq-pooledcelllines/results/README.md

     * `co-DMSO`
     * `co-Aza`

-* `cell line assignment`: For the samples in co-culture, score and predict cells for similarity to SNU719 and NCC24 using the data of SNU719 and NCC24 in monoculture.
-Assign SNU719 and NCC24 cells in co-culture as well.
+* `cell line assignment`: Contains UMAP plots of assigned SNU719 and NCC24 cells in co-culture datasets.
+To generate the Seurat objects, please refer to and run the scripts in [here](master/scripts/cell%20line%20assignment).
   * `DMSO`: Assignment of cells in co-culture treated with DMSO.
   * `Aza`Assignment of cells in co-culture treated with Aza.